mui/material-ui/docs/src/pages/customization/overrides.md

 ### Global CSS override

-Also, you can customize all the instance of a component with CSS.
+You can also customize all instances of a component with CSS.
 We expose a `dangerouslyUseGlobalCSS` option to do so.
 Learn more about it in the [CSS in JS section](/customization/css-in-js#global-css) of the documentation.
-It's very similar to what people do with Bootstrap.
+It's very similar to how you would customize Bootstrap.